utdata/icj-class/sass/sass-03.md

 # Refactoring our Sass

 If you don't already have your code open in VS Code, go ahead and open it.
-Run `$ gulp` in your terminal to start the Sass task and Browsersync.
+Run `$ gulp dev` in your terminal to start the Sass task and Browsersync.

 ## CSS is SCSS